Ranimbenkerri/SFSD-module/README.md

 # SFSD-module
-( Structure Files and Data Structures )
+( Structure Files and Data Structures. )

 A repository That Contains Algorithems about how to manage data in a various data structures using Blocs, indexes table , and Hashage.
 Algorithemes in This Repo